wesleyvieira1/wesleyvieira1/README.md

 - 🔭 I’m currently working on school projects and my TCC
-- 🌱 I’m currently learning HTML, CSS and JS
+- 🌱 I’m currently learning HTML, CSS, JS and Django
 - 👨‍💻 I have experience with Python3 and PostgreeSQL
 - 📫 How to reach me: wesley.henrique@academico.ifpb.edu.br